Revolutionary movement for Indian independence: Anushilan Samiti

-Established by Pramathanath Mitra, it became one of the most organised revolutionary associations, especially in eastern Bengal, where the Dhaka Anushilan Samiti had several branches and carried out major activities.
-Jugantar was initially formed by an inner circle of the Kolkata Anushilan Samiti, like the Palmach of Haganah.
+Established by Pramathanath Mitra, it became one of the most organized revolutionary associations, especially in eastern Bengal, where the Dhaka Anushilan Samiti had several branches and carried out major activities.
+Jugantar was initially formed by an inner circle of the Kolkata Anushilan Samiti.
 In the 1920s, the Kolkata faction supported Gandhi in the Non-Cooperation Movement and many of the leaders held high posts in Congress.
 The Anushilan Samati had over five hundred branches.
-Indians living in America and Canada had established the Gadar Party.
+Indians living in America and Canada had established the Ghadar Party.

 Jugantar

 Barin Ghosh was the main leader.
 Along with 21 revolutionaries including Bagha Jatin, he started to collect arms and explosives and manufactured bombs.
 The headquarters of Jugantar was located at 93/a Bowbazar Street, Kolkata.

 Some senior members of the group were sent abroad for political and military training.
 One of them, Hemchandra Kanungo, obtained his training in Paris.
 After returning to Kolkata he set up a combined religious school and bomb factory at a garden house in the Maniktala suburb of Calcutta.
 However, the attempted murder of district Judge Kingsford of Muzaffarpur by Khudiram Bose and Prafulla Chaki on 30 April 1908 initiated a police investigation that led to the arrest of many of the revolutionaries.

 Bagha Jatin was one of the top leaders in Jugantar.
 He was arrested, along with several other leaders, in connection with the Howrah-Sibpur Conspiracy case.
 They were tried for treason, the charge being that they had incited various regiments of the army against the ruler.

 Jugantar, along with other revolutionary groups, aided by Indians abroad, planned an armed revolt against the British rulers during the First World War.
-This plan largely depended on the clandestine landing of German arms and ammunitions in the Indian coast.
+This plan largely depended on the clandestine landing of German arms and ammunitions on the Indian coast.
 This plan came to be known as the Indo-German Plot.
 However, the planned revolt did not materialise.

-After the First World War Jugantar supported Gandhi in the Non-Cooperation Movement and many of their leaders were in the Congress.
+After the First World War, Jugantar supported Gandhi in the Non-Cooperation Movement and many of their leaders were in the Congress.
 Still, the group continued its revolutionary activities, a notable event being the Chittagong armoury raid.

 Benoy Basu, Badal Gupta and Dinesh Gupta, who are noted for launching an attack on the Secretariat Building – the Writers' Building in the Dalhousie Square in Kolkata, were Jugantar members.